ci-lab-cz/docking-files/README.md

 The detailed pipeline is described in the document `Target-prepare_desgn.docx`.
 Please follow it if you contribute a new structure.

+The major feature is that all structures of an individual protein are aligned and a single grid box is used for all of them.

 The repository is composed of directories for individual proteins, where every directory has the following structure:
 ```
 UNIPROT_ID                 (protein)